yiyonglim/COMP2042_CW_LimYiYong/README.md

     -	Game mechanism is changed to “enter specific goal in each stage to proceed to new stage”

 >**Goal.java (com.yiyonglim.Goal)**
--	Renamed class’s name
+-Renamed class’s name
   -	End.java -> Goal.java
     -	Original class’s name not appropriate
--	Renamed variable’s name
+-Renamed variable’s name
   -	activated -> goalCompleted
-    -	Original variable’s name not appropriate
+    -	Original variable’s name not appropriate -Renamed methods’ name
--	Renamed methods’ name
   -	setEnd() -> setGoal()
   -	isActivated() -> isCompleted()
     -	Original methods’ name not appropriate

 >**MainMenu.java (com.yiyonglim.Main)**
 - Add to replace Main.java
     -	MainMenu.java is responsible for initializing and running the game
 -	Create game menu , How To Play
   -	Teach user the controls and scoring system